OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 Historically these displayed differently in the browser, often showing the company name or a green icon or background in the address bar.
 However, as of 2019 both [Chrome](https://groups.google.com/a/chromium.org/forum/m/#!msg/security-dev/h1bTcoTpfeI/jUTk1z7VAAAJ) and [Firefox](https://groups.google.com/forum/m/?fromgroups&hl=en#!topic/firefox-dev/6wAg_PpnlY4) have announced that they will be removing these indicators, as they do not believe that EV certificates provide any additional protection.

 There is no security downside to the use of EV certificates.
-However, as they are significantly more expensive than domain validated certificates, an assessment should be made to determine whether they provide any additional value
+However, as they are significantly more expensive than domain validated certificates, an assessment should be made to determine whether they provide any additional value.

 ## Application